tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

     tar -xvf tango-9.2.5a.tar.gz

-In this directory, a good practice is to create the build folder, to don't mix configuration/compile file with the source.
+In this directory, a good practice is to create the build folder, to don't mix a configuration/compile file with the source.

 .. code-block:: console